Password Management Best Practices

 Password Storage and Hashing

-If an attacker compromises your password database, the strength of your password hashing algorithm determines whether they can crack passwords quickly or whether it would take centuries of computation.
+Your hashing algorithm determines whether a stolen password database is cracked in minutes or remains protected for centuries. whether they can crack passwords quickly or whether it would take centuries of computation.

 Hashing is a one-way encryption—you cannot reverse it to recover the original password.
 When a user logs in, the system hashes the password they entered and compares it to the hashed password in the database.
 If they match, the user is authenticated.
 If an attacker steals the hashed password database, they cannot determine the original password by reversing the hash.
 They must try guessing the original password, hashing it, and comparing to the stolen hash.